jmccormac01/MasterPasswordGenerator/README.md

 ## Master Password Generator

-Generate a master password that is a random combination of words, fake words, symbols and of a minimum length.
+Generate a master password of a defined minimum length that is a random combination of commonly used words, user supplied (possibly fake) words and symbols.

 ## Motivation